 To boost its off-road capabilities the ride height has also been raised by 100mm over the Kodiaq Scout.
 Much of the exterior design work was also intended to make the Mountiaq appear more rugged.
 There is a front air intake snorkel, with a winch and bull bars mounted on the front grille.
 The students fitted new lighting effects into the grille, Skoda logo and engine bay, along with a new roof-mounted light bar.

-We absolutely love the Mountiaq and wish that Skoda would put it into full production however at the moment they have no plans to do so.
+We absolutely love the Skoda Mountiaq pickup truck and wish that it would be put it into full production, however, at the moment they have no plans to do so.

-If you are in the market for some Skoda accessories make sure to head over to our website to view our extensive catalogue of Skoda items to help customise your vehicle to exactly what you want.
+If you are in the market for some Skoda accessories then make sure to head over to our website to view our extensive catalogue of Skoda items to help customise your vehicle to exactly what you want.